regevbr/json-expression-eval/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/5cc9e9fe4871a315f2aa/maintainability)](https://codeclimate.com/github/regevbr/json-expression-eval/maintainability)
 [![Known Vulnerabilities](https://snyk.io/test/github/regevbr/json-expression-eval/badge.svg?targetFile=package.json)](https://snyk.io/test/github/regevbr/json-expression-eval?targetFile=package.json)

-# json-expression-eval
+# json-expression-eval (and rule engine)
 A Fully typed Node.js module that evaluates a json described boolean expressions using dynamic functions and a given context.
+Expressions can also be evaluated in a [`rule engine`](#rule-engine) manner.

 The module is strictly typed, ensuring that passed expressions are 100% valid at compile time.

-This module is especially useful if you need to serialize complex expressions (to be saved in a DB for example)
+This module is especially useful if you need to serialize complex expressions / rules (to be saved in a DB for example)

 ## Installation
 ```sh